 She is also a staff member of the Legal Center for Foster Care and Education, a national technical assistance and training resource and clearinghouse on the educational needs of children in foster care.
 In this role, Kristin works at the federal, state, and local levels to improve educational outcomes of children in foster care.
 She worked hard on the first federal child welfare law focused on this topic, the Fostering Connections to Success and Increasing Adoptions Act of 2008.
 “Being a lawyer in a family of teachers makes me so proud of this project.
 It just makes sense.”

-Kristin enjoys spending time with her husband and son, and visiting family and friends across the country.
+Kristin enjoys spending time with her husband and children, and visiting family and friends across the country.